jbreckmckye/nortis/blog/README.md

 ```

 Every frame we will invert the `bufferID` which means we can seamlessly work on one frame whilst the other is being
 displayed.
-A key detail is that the `p_primtive` is constantly kept pointed at the next byte in the current
+A key detail is that the `p_primitive` is constantly kept pointed at the next byte in the current
 `primitivesBuffer`.
-It is imperative this is incremented every time a primitive is allocated, and reset at the end
+It is **imperative** that this is incremented every time a primitive is allocated and reset at the
-of every frame.
+end of every frame.

 Like all C programs we need a `main`.
 The actual arguments are not populated with anything useful but PSX toolchains are
 picky about the signature here: